NextSDS Logo

 Hands

 Chemical-resistant, impervious gloves complying with an approved standard should be worn at all times when handling chemical products if a risk assessment indicates this is necessary.
 Considering the parameters specified by the glove manufacturer, check during use that the gloves are still retaining their protective properties.
 It should be noted that the time to breakthrough for any glove material may be different for different glove manufacturers.
 In the case of mixtures, consisting of several substances, the protection time of the gloves cannot be accurately estimated.
 When prolonged or frequently repeated contact may occur, a glove with a protection class of 6 (breakthrough time greater than 480 minutes according to EN 374) is recommended.
 When only brief contact is expected, a glove with a protection class of 2 or higher (breakthrough time greater than 30 minutes according to EN 374) is recommended.
 The user must check that the final choice of type of glove selected for handling this product is the most appropriate and takes into account the particular conditions of use, as included in the user's risk assessment.
-For prolonged or repeated handling, use the following type of gloves: Recommended: nitrile rubber
+Recommended: nitrile rubber

 Eyes